Strategic Focus and Approach

 - Co-produced knowledge sharing publications and conservation tools

 - Fellowships for early career scientists to University of Oxford

-Inspirational Public Engagement: To inspire and engage host nation, regional and international audiences, host nation scientists lead all communications activities to amplify ocean awareness serving to
+Public Engagement: To inspire and engage host nation, regional and international audiences to

-- Promote sustainable marine tourism and a pillar of the Blue Economy
+- Promote sustainable marine tourism as a pillar of the Blue Economy

 - Strengthening the public mandate for political action

-- Creating a new cadre of Ocean Leaders in the local, regional and international spotlight
+- Creating a new cadre of host nation Ocean Leaders in the local, regional and international spotlight

 Mission Schedule & Implementation

 Each Mission follows a structured schedule over a minimum of an initial 2 year period designed to generate rapid results for ocean governance and management:

 - Establish Partnerships: Across marine science, knowledge exchange, public engagement, ocean policy and management.